wbazant/atlas-annotations/wishlist.md

 ### notes
 - I am not sure if one setup can inherit from another actually.
 At worst sync them through copy and paste.
 - You can't send tasks to lsf from local, so the local setup will never be complete
+- will we not reuse configuration.properties?
+  + probably not
+  + can improve and extend AtlasResource:
+    - ExperimentDirectoryResource(String experimentDataLocation)
+    - PerExperimentResource
+    - PerContrastResource
+    - PerArrayDesignAndContrastResource